 Appearance

-■ Both, male and female emus have a similar dense-brown plumage, though the females develop black feathers and blue patches on their heads during the breeding season.
-Moreover, the females are larger than the males.
+Both male and female emus have a similar dense-brown plumage.
+During the breeding season, females develop black feathers and blue patches on their heads.
+Unlike ostriches, the female emu is actually larger than the male.

 Speed